 For Families with small children: Roger Wheeler State Beach

-Roger Wheeler had that gentle, familiar rhythm.
-The water was calmer, the crowd a little quieter, and the sand felt soft and forgiving.
-Families gathered in clusters, and toddlers waded fearlessly in the shallows.
-In that moment, it felt like the kind of beach you grow up with—and grow old loving.
+Roger Wheeler State Beach had that gentle, familiar rhythm.
+The water was calmer, the crowd a little quieter.
+The sand felt soft.
+Families gathered in clusters with many toddlers.

 What I Loved Most: Floating in waist-deep water with the sun overhead and nothing pressing.
 No agenda.
 Just ocean and time.